marcin-adamczewski/kmp-mvi/README.md

 ```

 > **Note**: The library features a built-in lifecycle management system based on the number of active state and effects subscribers.
 You can react to lifecycle events using `onInit`, `onSubscribe`, and `onUnsubscribe` callbacks.
 > The lifecycle of the MVI component is automatically managed.
-E.g. when using `collectAsStateWithLifecycle()` or effects.consume {} in Compose, it will trigger `onInit` once and onSubscribe` when the screen enters the foreground and `onUnsubscribe` when it leaves, allowing for efficient resource management.
+E.g. when using `collectAsStateWithLifecycle()` or effects.consume {} in Compose, it will trigger `onInit` once, `onSubscribe` when the screen enters the foreground, and `onUnsubscribe` when it leaves, allowing for efficient resource management.

 ### 3. Use in Compose